 The four-story space at the center of the pedestrian mall - the two lower floors dedicated to commerce and the two upper floors to restaurants - affords a view to the Old City.

 According to the Alrov company's figures, 13 apartments have been sold to date, mostly to foreign residents, at $10-15 thousand per square meter.
 A foreign resident recently acquired the project's penthouse for $9 million.
 The 300-meter apartment with a 600 sqm. open veranda, is considered one of the most luxurious in the project.

 According to Alrov's report to the Tel Aviv Stock Exchange, construction of the first 12 apartments in the project is expected to be completed by year end, and the balance of the apartments by the end of 2008.
 Most of the most expensive apartments have been sold, at an average price of $2.3 million.
-The company recently raised the prices, following the weakening dollar exchange rate.
+The company recently raised prices because of the weakening dollar.

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now